-The Company has recognized a decommissioning liability relating to its ELG Mine Complex, and has determined that no significant decommissioning liabilities exist in connection with the activities at its Media Luna Project.
+The Company has recognized a decommissioning liability relating to its ELG Mine Complex and development activities at its Media Luna Project.
 Assumptions have been made, based on the current economic environment, which management believes are a reasonable basis upon which to estimate the future liability.
-As discussed in Note 11, these assumptions include a pre-tax discount rate, and the extent, timing and nature of reclamation expenditures.
+As discussed in Note 12, these assumptions include a pre-tax discount rate, and the extent, timing and nature of reclamation expenditures.
 These estimates are reviewed regularly to take into account any material changes to the assumptions.
-From time to time, the Company engages an external expert to prepare an updated closure plan for the ELG Mine Complex.
+From time to time, the Company engages an external expert to prepare an updated closure plan for the ELG Mine Complex and/or the Media Luna Project.
 However, actual decommissioning costs will ultimately depend on future market prices for the necessary decommissioning work required, which will reflect market conditions at the relevant time.
 Changes in these factors can materially impact the decommissioning liability and related assets recognized in the Consolidated Statements of Financial Position.